RandomcodeDev/FalseKing/DESIGN.md

 available on Steam, as well as all major console platforms at the time of release.
 Mobile devices (phones/tablets) might be supported at some point.
-The target price is around 11 Canadian dollars, though a free version for PC may exist, player enjoyment is a somewhat higher priority than money (within reason).
+The target price is around 11 Canadian dollars, though a free version for PC may exist, as player enjoyment is a higher priority than money (within reason).
+The game will be available in English, with French, Russian, and simplified Chinese translations being possibilities.

 ## Gameplay